 Overview of Banks in Ireland

-The outlook of the banking system in Ireland has been positive, mentioned by Moody’s Investors Services.
-They have mentioned two important things while investigating the rating scenario of banks in Ireland –
+The banking system’s outlook in Ireland has been positive, as Moody’s Investors Services mentioned.
+They have said two important things while investigating the rating scenario of banks in Ireland: –

 - Banks under International Financial Services Centre (IFSC).